 Welcome to the Cantabs Women’s Squads.
 Whether you’re interested in training and racing at national events or prefer the more social side of rowing, Cantabs has something to offer you!

 At WEHoRR in 2017, three squads were represented in the five-strong contingent from Cantabs.
 The A, B and C crews were formed from athletes from the Senior Women’s Squad, finishing 14th, 59th and 96th, respectively.
 The D crew was formed from athletes from the Intermediate Women’s Squad, and the E crew was formed from athletes from our Junior Squad.
 In 2019, Cantabs A finished 19th, missing out on the Provincial Pennant to Nottingham RC by less than 1 second.
 Unfortunately, the 2020 event was cancelled due to high winds, though Cantabs were able to race Nottingham at an unofficial event at the London Docklands, where they convincingly won multiple pieces.

 Please contact the women’s captain for more information on any of these squads.

 The Intermediate Women’s Squad training plan consists of 4-5 sessions a week including ergs, outings and circuits.
-This squad mainly races on the River Cam, but also fields competitive crews at and local regattas such as Peterborough and Bedford, and races at WEHoRR each year.
+This squad mainly races on the River Cam, but also fields competitive crews at and local races in places such as Peterborough and Bedford, and they race at WEHORR each year.

 The Senior Women’s Squad coaches keep an eye on athletes in the Intermediate Women’s Squad, and those who are making good progress will be invited to join the Senior Women’s Squad.

-The Senior Women’s Squad enters high-level masters competitions such as the Veteran Fours Head of the River, the Veterans Head of the River, the British Rowing Masters Championships and Henley Masters Regatta.
-In the last 12 months we have won the VFH W.MasC.4+ pennant, come 2nd in W.MasC.8+ at Vets Head and won gold at the British Rowing Masters Championships in the W.MasA.1x and W.MasC.4-.
+The Senior Women’s Squad enters high-level masters competitions as well as more local races with masters events.
+In the last 12 months we have won the Vet Fours Head W.MasC.4+, Pairs Head W.MasC.2- and Vets Head W.MasD.8+ pennants, and won gold at the British Rowing Masters Championships in the W.MasA.1x and W.MasC.4-.
 Crews have also gone to (and medalled at!) the World Rowing Masters Regatta.
-Masters-age athletes in other squads enter masters status events wherever there is interest and it is possible.
+Masters-age athletes in other squads enter masters status events wherever there is interest.